Is There An At-Home Alzheimer Test? 12 Questions For Possible Patients

 Medically Reviewed By: Debra Halseth, LCSW

 Alzheimer's Disease is continuing to grow at an alarming rate.
-While it was once relegated to a handful of grandparents, and you might know a friend of a friend who has Alzheimer's, this condition has begun to affect countless people around the world, many of whom have not reached an age associated with the onset of dementia and the severe loss of function that comes with the condition.
+While it was once relegated to a handful of grandparents, or a friend of a friend with Alzheimer's, this condition has begun to affect countless people around the world, many of whom have not reached an age associated with the onset of dementia and the severe loss of function that comes with the condition.

 Alzheimer's disease is a neurodegenerative disorder characterized by a progressive (and in some cases aggressive) loss of memory.
 Memory loss does far more than make you forget a loved one's face or voice, however; memory loss can severely and negatively impact your ability to walk, stand, eat, speak, communicate, and function in everyday life, and is often accompanied by anxiety, depression, paranoia, and aggression.

 As of the time of this writing, there is no cure for Alzheimer's disease.
 Symptoms may be managed and minimized, but even with treatment, the disease will continue to progress, albeit at a slower pace.
 Treatment frequently seeks to minimize the negative effects of Alzheimer's by encouraging neuroplasticity, engagement, and practicing personal care, as all of these can be ravaged by the disease as it progresses.

 Despite its status as an increasingly common disease in people aged 65 and older, the precise cause of Alzheimer's is not known—only its effects and symptoms.
 While autopsies of people with Alzheimer's reveal foreign substances in the brain, depleted neural connections, and decreased gray matter, the "why" of these changes is not entirely understood, and therefore difficult to detect and impossible, at present, to prevent.